How to Start Hand Lettering: Simple Beginner’s Guide

 Practice tip

 Look around you and find a font or lettering style that you want to try replicating.
 Start sketching with a pencil (or you could trace) to figure out how to draw the letters yourself.
-Or you could take the idea and put your own twist on it!
+Or take the idea and put your own twist on it!

 Here are some things to think about when you’re looking at lettering ideas: